Lampjaw/discordgobot/README.md

 `PermissionLevel int` - An integer representing minimum permission required.
 Values are `PERMISSION_OWNER`, `PERMISSION_ADMIN`, `PERMISSION_MODERATOR`, and `PERMISSION_USER`.
 If no value is provided than `PERMISSION_USER` is used.

 `ExposureLevel int` - An integer representing weather or not to allow commands to be restricted to private messages, guild channels, or both.
 Values are `EXPOSURE_EVERYWHERE`, `EXPOSURE_PUBLIC`, and `EXPOSURE_PRIVATE`, If no value is provided than `EXPOSURE_EVERYWHERE` is used.

+`Unlisted bool` - Prevents the command from being displayed in the commands list lookup when set to true.

+`CommandPrefix string` - Allows a different prefix to be set compared to the rest of the bot commands.

+`CommandPrefixFunc func(bot *Gobot, client *DiscordClient, message Message) string` - An optional function to be called if the command prefix should be assigned dynamically.

 ### [Model] CommandDefinitionArgument